 - Course fee includes cost of lab supplies, CPR training and state certification exam application.

 - Students must attend the first day of class, all lab and clinical sessions.
 NO EXCEPTIONS.
 Absence from mandatory class sessions may result in a student’s withdrawal from the course.

 - Clinical sites will vary dependent upon course section.

 - Each student must possess a valid social security number, complete and pass an Illinois Electronic Fingerprint Criminal Background Check, successfully implement the 21 patient care manual skills mandated by Illinois Department of Public Health, attend all lecture/lab/clinical sessions, and attain a grade of “C” or better in the BNAT program.

-- Upon successful completion of the BNAT Program, the student applies to take the Nurse Aide Competency Exam.
-When the student receives a notification letter from the Illinois Department of Public Health that he/she has successfully passed the exam, he/she is then placed on the State of Illinois Healthcare Worker Registry.
+- Upon successful completion of the BNAT Program, the student applies to take the Illinois Nurse Aide Competency Exam.
+Once the student has successfully passed the exam, he/she is then placed on the State of Illinois Healthcare Worker Registry.

 - The Nurse Aide Competency Exam is administered monthly at Moraine Valley Community College.
-The $65 cost to apply for the competency exam has been included in the BNAT student course fees.
-Completion and processing of the exam applications will be also provided to the student upon the successful completion of the course.
+The $67 cost to apply for the competency exam has been included in the BNAT student course fees.
+Completion instructions for the online exam applications will be also provided to the student upon the successful completion of the course.

 Questions?
 Contact the BNAT Program Coordinator Tiffany McCrary, RN, MS, at (708) 608-4330 or email@example.com.